Avaiga/taipy-doc/docs/manuals/gui/viselements/charts/filled-area-plots.md

 ![Basic Overlaid Area Chart without boundary lines](filled-area-overlaid-3.png)

 ### Stacked Area Chart
+A stacked area chart is a variation of an area chart.
+It visualized the evolution of multiple data series (value of several groups) over time.

+This example will show the income (x 1000$) of each products per month.

 ```py
 from src.taipy.gui import Gui
 import pandas as pd